dustinpfister/hexo_sitesource/source/_posts/nodejs-nopt.md

 I could get into greater depth about this and cover things like having more than one type for and option, and other features of [nopt](https://www.npmjs.com/package/nopt).
 Still you get the idea as to why this is a useful project.

-be sure to check out my many other [posts on node.js and npm packages](/categories/node-js/).
+Be sure to check out my many other [posts on node.js and npm packages](/categories/node-js/).